Search for answers or browse our resource library.

 - What proof do you have?

-If you are able, provide the officer with medical records, relevant notes, financial statements or other documentation that specifically addresses your point.
-Consider using sticky notes or a highlighter to make the relevant information as easy to find as possible.
+If you are able, provide medical records, notes, financial statements or other documents that address your point.
+Try using sticky notes or a highlighter to make the information easy to find.

-The hearing officer probably wonโt tell you the outcome of the hearing until she has had a chance to review all the information.
-Consider asking the hearing officer the following questions before the end of your call or in-person meeting:
+The hearing officer won’t tell you the decision until they have a chance to review all the information.
+Try asking the following questions before the end of your call or in-person meeting:

 - Are there other documents you need to see?